-For those that argue that meat production is cruel so is the plant-based production.
+For those that argue that meat production is cruel so is plant-based production.
 But we also need to look at the why.
 Why is it cruel?
-Because there are no rules and the corporations determine their standards.
+Because there are no rules and corporations determine their standards.
 Having animals in unsaved conditions is cruel, taking the lands and burning down the homes of indigenous people or poor farmers to plant soybeans is also cruel.

-It’s not a problem of one specific country because it is happening all over the world.
-We all see that there are no rules or that the rules are overlooked yet we don’t ask our government representative to do something.
+It’s not a problem in one specific country because it is happening all over the world.
+We all see that there are no rules or that the rules are overlooked yet we don’t ask our government representatives to do something.
 In part, we are also responsible because we voted these people in to do the work which they are obviously not doing.
 Try to look at the bigger picture instead of focusing on the soundbites that are posted on Instagram, Facebook, and other social media.
 Be more critical of what you see.
 There is always more to the story than what is presented especially when it’s a topic related to the environment.

-Going completely meat-based will cause the irresponsible killing of more animals causing pollution along the way but going completely plant-based will also have consequences in unregulated environments especially with the use of herbicides and pesticides that have been proven to kill bees and cause cancer and other illnesses.
+Going completely meat-based will cause the irresponsible killing of more animals causing pollution along the way but going completely plant-based will also have consequences in unregulated environments, especially with the use of herbicides and pesticides that have been proven to kill bees and cause cancer and other illnesses.

 With a free market, there is no winner, nor the flora, nor the fauna.
-This is an issue many don’t like to talk about because it means that we would have to stop fingerpointing and recognize that we all are all part of the problem.
+This is an issue many don’t like to talk about because it means that we would have to stop finger-pointing and recognize that we all are all part of the problem.
 Those who do acknowledge it are excluded from the mainstream or simply ignored.

 Digging the News

-When the Amazon fires escalated, there were a few outlets that published about the news but none of them came into the search results when I was looking for environmental news.
+When the Amazon fires escalated, there were a few outlets that published the news but none of them came into the search results when I was looking for environmental news.
 I believe it has something to do with the algorithms and what story is pushed first.
-It was very strange in this case because even if you didn’t get the news from google. there are many artists and influencers in Brazil that people all over the world are following that could have said something on their social platforms.
+It was very strange in this case because even if you didn’t get the news from Google. there are many artists and influencers in Brazil that people all over the world are following that could have said something on their social platforms.
 They live there and get the news on a daily bases and chose not to share.
 Thanks to a few outlets that keep pushing the news out are how it exploded on social media and then the mainstream media had to take it on their agenda.
 Then you saw all the artists sending prayers to the Amazon after the irreversible damage had taken place already.
 Imagine what could have happened if we knew what was happening from the start.
 Instead of prayers, calls to action could have been made to prevent or at least diminish the damage.
 Once again you see the influence of big money and unaccountability in full swing.

 In addition to the Amazon fires, there have been other fires reported around the world some of which may be attributed to the rise in temperatures, but this is not the case for the fires in the Amazon.
 The Amazonia has value for corporations, but they have been legally prevented to exploit the region due to protection laws in place in several countries part of the Amazon.
 In Brazil, these protective laws are at risk under the current government.
 It appears that the government is in favor of commercializing the region not taking into consideration the destruction of nature and the displacement of the indigenous people.

 People need to wake up and stop choosing between the lesser of two evils.
-What is shown on the mainstream is not what is.
-It is time to accept that there is corruption and that the only way to combat it is to be skeptical, double-check the sources (fact-checking has become extinct in mainstream media) and ask questions.
-The internet and social media, in particular, is a powerful tool to dig out the facts or find resources to get those facts.
+What is shown in the mainstream is not what is.
+It is time to accept that there is corruption and that the only way to combat it is to be skeptical, double-check the sources (fact-checking has become extinct in mainstream media), and ask questions.
+The internet and social media, in particular, is a powerful tools to dig out the facts or find resources to get those facts.
 Once you find ways to bypass the exclusion of information you’ll find what you’re looking for.
 If it wasn’t for platforms like Reddit and Greenpeace we would have never known about the Amazon fires, in particular about the destruction of the homes of the indigenous people.